srivamc/spectra-agentic-qe/README.md

 ---

 ## License
-SPECTRA is open-source software licensed under the [Apache 2.0 License](LICENSE).
+ContractIQ is open-source software licensed under the [Apache 2.0 License](LICENSE).

 ---
-*“SPECTRA: Where the Spec meets the Speed of AI.”*
+*“ContractIQ: Where the Spec meets the Speed of AI.”*